-Sonardyne Group Limited (the “Company”), formed in April 2020 and its wholly owned group companies, including Chelsea Technologies Limited, EIVA a/s, Sonardyne International Limited, and subsidiaries, Wavefront Systems Limited and Voyis Imaging Inc. (together the “Sonardyne Group” or “Group”) have a zero-tolerance approach to any form of modern slavery and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.
+Covelya Group Limited (the “Company”), was formed in April 2020 and its wholly owned group companies, include Chelsea Technologies Limited, EIVA a/s, Sonardyne International Limited (and its subsidiaries), Wavefront Systems Limited, Voyis Imaging Inc., and Forcys Limited (together the “Covelya Group” or “Group”).
+We have a zero-tolerance approach to any form of modern slavery, and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.

-The company supports the provisions set out in the Modern Slavery Act 2015 (Act).
+The Company supports the provisions set out in the Modern Slavery Act 2015 (Act).
 This statement is made pursuant to section 54(1) of the Act and constitutes the Group’s slavery and human trafficking statement.

 Within Sonardyne International Limited the Modern Slavery Policy, Code of Conduct, Ethics and Anti-Bribery Policy and Supplier Code of Conduct reflected the commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure as far as possible that slavery, any form of forced labour and human trafficking are not taking place within the company or within its supply chains.
 Policies are complemented by a compliance programme which includes training, risk assessments, audit assurance, monitoring and review processes.
-Copies of our policies are available this website

 - Identifying and mitigating potential risk areas in supply chains and third parties through risk assessment and due diligence.